RedBlueBird/numun-web/NEXT_STEPS.md

 ## 🎨 Recommended Improvements

-### 1. **Add Real Images**
-Currently using emoji placeholders.
-You should:
-\- Add sponsor logos to `/public/images/sponsors/`
-- Add team member photos to `/public/images/team/`
-- Add conference photos to `/public/images/gallery/`
-- Update components to use `next/image` with actual image paths

-### 2. **Enhance Visual Elements**
-- Create SVG for the torn paper edge effect (currently using CSS clip-path)
-- Implement decorative corner accents on cards (golden brackets from the design)
-- Add background images for hero sections

-### 3. **Implement Contact Form**
-The Contact page has a placeholder for an inquiry form.
-Consider:
-- Using a form library like React Hook Form
-- Integrating with an email service (Formspree, EmailJS, or custom API)
-- Adding form validation and submission handling

 ### 4. **Add Animations & Transitions**
 - Scroll animations using Framer Motion or similar
 - Smooth page transitions